 Think of how a terrestrial forest forms through succession after a fire or other clearing (first with mosses, forbs, graminoids and shrubs, then young saplings of pioneer trees establishing understory and eventually overstory with a mature tree canopy); that’s very much how a diatom forest forms.
 The key is attachment: diatoms adhere to submerged surfaces through mucilage produced between the frustule (the diatom’s outer shell) and its substrate.
 The form of the mucilage varies and includes gelatinous stalks, pads and tubes.

-Diatoms adhere to submerged surfaces through mucilage produced between the frustule (the diatom’s outer shell) and its substrate.
-The form of the mucilage varies and includes gelatinous stalks, pads and tubes.
-For instance, Cymbella and Gomphonema produce long stalks that attach directly to the surface, allowing them to form a swaying canopy over the lower tier of cells such as Fragilaria vaucheriae, Synedra radians and early colonizer Cocconeis placentula whose frustules attach directly to the substrate (think overstory and understory of a terrestrial forest or a marine kelp forest).
+The diatoms Cymbella and Gomphonema produce long stalks that attach directly to the surface, allowing them to form a swaying canopy over the lower tier of cells of Fragilaria vaucheriae, Synedra radians and early colonizer Cocconeis placentula whose frustules attach directly to the substrate (think overstory and understory of a terrestrial forest or a marine kelp forest).

 Just like trees, the canopy-forming stalked diatoms effectively compete for available light and nutrients in the water with their vertical reach.
 They provide the ‘overstory’ of the diatom forest’s vertical stratification.
 These tree-like diatoms also provide an additional surface for other diatoms to colonize (e.g. tiny epiphytic Achnanthes settle on the long stalks of Cymbella, just as lichen does on a tree trunk).